 B. Privacy in this room is not guaranteed.
 Staff access is required at all times.
 C. It is not available after library hours to nonLibrary groups.

 D. Eating and serving food in the Conference Room is prohibited.
+Covered beverages are permitted.

 Community Room – Maximum Capacity 37